 Internally, Support teams can use Jira to keep track of items asked by other teams that don’t come in via support tickets.
-It’s essential to have tickets to keep track of these items at scale.
+Having tickets to keep track of these items at scale is essential.

 Looking at logs

-Scalyr or Datadog are common tools companies can use to dig into logs or exceptions that might have occurred.
+Scalyr or Datadog are standard tools companies can use to dig into logs or exceptions that might have occurred.

 Looking at Data

 Data analysis differs heavily across companies and startups.
 From raw SQL to complex data warehouses, the breadth of options is vast and mainly tailored to the current data stack of the startup.

 How does Support Engineering differ across phases of a Startup?